mohnkhan/Conversational-Search/README.md

 -   **Smart Text Editor:** Full Markdown support with a formatting toolbar, live preview, and smart features like auto-completing lists and brackets.
 -   **Voice & Audio:** Use your microphone to dictate prompts (speech-to-text) and listen to the AI's responses with a single click (text-to-speech).
 -   **Image Lightbox:** Click any generated image to view it in a full-screen, high-resolution lightbox.
--   **AI-Powered Suggestions:** Receive AI-generated suggestions for follow-up questions and related topics to explore.
+-   **AI-Powered Suggestions:** Receive AI-generated suggestions for follow-up questions and related topics to explore from your selected model.

 ### Comprehensive Chat Management
 -   **Persistent History:** Conversations, tasks, and recent queries are saved locally for continuity.